yumusubi/capstone-sketchup/documentation/week2/week2.md

-# Week 2 - Refining A-Frame/AR.js/Glitch Demo
+# Week 2 - Focus on Dev for Static Position Demo

 ## Overview